Brent Scheffler

 Wonderful Union is a social media and community engine for artists and celebrities and their fans with features like member accounts and profiles, blogs, discussion forums, ticketing & VIP experiences, and merchandising.
 I lead the developers and direction of development of all company projects.
 Significant projects included:

-• Internal business management system (user and admin management, product, inventory, and warehouse management, order fulfillment, customer support, financial reports, etc).
-Built in ZendFramework.
+• Internal business management system (user and admin management, product, inventory, and warehouse management, order fulfillment, customer support, financial reports, etc); built in ZendFramework

-• End-to-end redesign and implementation of company order fulfillment process: including restructuring data model, integrating 3rd party shipping APIs, and setting up warehouse hardware.
+• End-to-end redesign and implementation of company order fulfillment process: including restructuring data model, integrating 3rd party shipping APIs, and setting up warehouse hardware

 WindowsSecrets.com